FOOD HOLIDAY: Hamburger History For National Hamburger Month

 The hamburger also traveled to England, where Dr. J. H. Salisbury, a hearty beef eater, championed the shredding of all foods to improve digestibility (see Salisbury steak).

-As with the frankfurter—a sausage in a bun—it took good old American ingenuity to wrap bread around a beef patty.
+As with the frankfurter—a sausage in a roll—it took good old American ingenuity to wrap the bread around a beef patty.

-The date of the burger-in-a-bun is not known for certain, although by the 1904 World’s Fair in St. Louis, the hamburger was already a sandwich.
+The date of the burger-in-a-roll (the difference between rolls and buns) is not known for certain, although by the 1904 World’s Fair in St. Louis, the hamburger was already a sandwich.

 Louis’ Lunch in New Haven claims to have served up the original burger in the U.S. in 1900, putting a beef patty, tomato, onion, and cheese between two slices of toasted white bread—no ketchup or mustard.
 They still serve it the same way.